nomad-coe/nomad/docs/explanation/data.md

 or how it might be stored in a file or database.

 The Metainfo has many serialized forms.
 You can write `.archive.json` or `.archive.yaml` files yourself.
-NOMAD internally stores all processed data in [message pack](https://msgpack.org/).
+NOMAD internally stores all processed data in [message pack](https://msgpack.org/){:target="_blank"}.
 Some of the data is stored in mongodb or elasticsearch.
 When you request processed data via API, you receive it in JSON.
-When you use the [ArchiveQuery](../apis/archive_query.md), all data is represented as Python objects (see also [here](../plugins/schemas.md#starting-example)).
+When you use the [ArchiveQuery](../howto/programmatic/archive_query.md), all data is represented as Python objects (see also [a starting example](../howto/customization/plugins_dev.md#starting-example)).

 No matter what the representation is, you can rely on the structure, names, types, shapes, and units defined in the schema to interpret the data.